 The Duke Division of Endocrinology and Diabetes was the first to use insulin pumps in infants and toddlers with type 1 diabetes and the first to demonstrate the effectiveness of drug therapy in the prevention of type 2 diabetes in obese adolescents.
 In addition, we have taken leading roles in the advancement of testing for celiac disease in type 1 diabetic children and for screening for hypercholesterolemia in all children.

 Our physicians have served as members of various national and international consensus committees for the management of pediatric endocrine disorders and have played leading roles in the International Pediatric Endocrine Society.
-Two of our physicians have been awarded membership in Castle Connolly’s America’s Top Doctors, which include only 37 pediatric endocrinologists/diabetologists nationwide.
+Two of our physicians have been awarded membership in US News/Castle Connolly’s America’s Top Doctors, which include only 37 pediatric endocrinologists/diabetologists nationwide.
 Our program is ranked among the nation’s best by US News and World Report, and our trainees have gone on to lead major clinical divisions throughout the United States.

 The Duke Pediatric Endocrine and Diabetes Team provides care for children and adolescents with a wide array of hormonal and metabolic disorders, including:

 - insulin resistance;